XIM Advanced

 Can I use AMD GPUs?

 Yes.
 AMD ROCm GPU support is available.
-See the AMD ROCm GPU Setup section for the Docker Compose configuration.
 You can also run inference on AMD EPYC CPUs using vLLM with ZenDNN optimization.
 See the AMD CPU Deployment section for details.

 Is my data secure?